Garth Barnett Scholarship

 As demonstrated in the Scholarship application and interview:

-- Passion and talent for design, specifically in interiors.
+- Passion and talent for design, specifically in interiors; and

-- Motivation to pursue a career in interiors using innovative thinking and exceptional problem-solving skills.
+- Motivation to pursue a career in interiors using innovative thinking and exceptional problem-solving skills; and

-- Demonstrated initiative to seek opportunities to continually advance their professional and personal lives.
+- Demonstrated initiative to seek opportunities to continually advance their professional and personal lives; and

-- Equity circumstances or educational disadvantages/barriers as assessed by the UAC Equity Scholarship or Educational Access Scheme application.
+- Demonstrated educational disadvantages/barriers as assessed by the UAC Equity Scholarship application or Educational Access Scheme

 Need more information?
 Contact...